 Entrepreneurialism, startups, and incubators.
 This is a big deal in my opinion.
 How do libraries support a new life trajectory besides work, military or college?
 There’s a fourth option now, and that means having spaces that enable students the opportunity to develop the skills associated with being an entrepreneur.

 All of this adds up to a tremendous amount of possibility.
-With that in mind, it’s certainly time to move past the notion of a library being a “hub” which now undoubtedly represents simplistic and dated thinking.
-Rather, a library, or whatever the name becomes, should assume the characteristics of a living organism, capable of responding, shifting and adapting to new challenges and opportunities, all designed to support the development of learners capable of negotiating life in beta.
+With that in mind, it’s certainly time to move past the notion of a library being a “hub” to a more expansive notion of what this space can be and how it contributes to the student learning experience.
+A library, or whatever the name becomes, should assume the characteristics of a living organism, capable of responding, shifting and adapting to new challenges and opportunities, all designed to support the development of learners capable of negotiating life in beta.